 Additional Costs You May Not Have Thought Of

 Having a big event also means that you will have additional costs you may have never even considered would ever be included in your budget.
 Perhaps the biggest example of this would be event insurance.
 Think about this; you’re about to put on a party with perhaps a hundred or more people, at some stranger’s Farm, where alcohol will be flowing and people dancing.
 In this highly litigious society, that’s a recipe for a potential lawsuit.
 For example, what if a drunk guest slips and falls flat on her face while dancing and busts out a few teeth?
 That exact situation occurred at a wedding of a friend a recently!
 Even though the person was drunk, they still hired an ambulance chasing attorney to file a lawsuit claiming that the dance floor was too slick.
 True story!
 As the event host, you are responsible for your guests.
-That’s where a basic event insurance policy can give you piece of mind.
-Plus, those policies often include protection in case you have to cancel due to unforeseen circumstances.
+That’s where a Event Insurance policy can give you piece of mind.
+Plus, those policies include protection in case you have to cancel due to unforeseen circumstances or natural disasters.
 The leading wedding insurer in America is WedSafe.com and they can provide you with much more information on the subject of wedding insurance.

-Another hidden cost may be the hiring of a bartender.
+Another unexpected cost may be the hiring of a bartender.
 For legal purposes, almost all Barns require a licensed bartender to serve alcohol.
 Avoiding this could put everyone in legal hot water, so don’t skip this!
 You might consider having a "Stock the Bar" Engagement Party where each invitees brings a case of beer or bottle of liquor if you are looking to save in this area.